Legal Representation for Development, Regulations & Property Disputes

 We can help if you are involved in a zoning or land use violation or other ordinance enforcement proceeding involving a property you own or operate.

 Our land use & zoning attorneys assist in establishing and dealing with subdivision restrictions, architectural review and other community association requirements and the disputes that can follow.
+We also represent commercial clients in negotiating commercial leases and disputes.

 Property Development Lawyers